RPI-ITWS/ITWS2110-team14/lab1/millen11/README.txt

 Technologies: HTML5, CSS3

 SUMMARY:
-In Lab1, I as well as my peers in <group name>, created a portfolio page to document our work and achievements toegther.
+In Lab1, I as well as my peers in Rensselaer Polytechnic Marketplace, created a portfolio page to document our work and achievements toegther.
 Additionally, each person's section on index.html contains a link to each person's respective personal portfolio/resume.

 DOCUMENTATION:
 Relaearning basics of classes and IDs